-At WAG Nutrition, our coaches have taught thousands of people how to count macros for weight loss.
-We’ve found that macro counting and tracking is an effective way to learn what is in your food, find out what works for your body, lose weight, and keep weight off long-term.
+At WAG Nutrition Coaching, we've taught thousands of people how to count macros for weight loss.
+Through coaching over 30,000 people, we've found that macro counting and tracking is an effective way to learn what is in your food, find out what works for your body, lose weight, and keep weight off long-term.

 Today, we're providing an in-depth look at how to count macros for weight loss.
 We’ll tackle why counting macros is an effective way to lose weight, suggestions for getting started if you’re new to counting macros, how to calculate macros for weight loss, how to lose weight without negatively impacting your performance or recovery, and how to think about macro tracking (or not macro tracking) long-term.